 This is a fragment which I leave here to provide beginners with a basic idea.
-There are quite a lot of good tutorials for CGI programming in different languages available wich can easily be used to learn the basics.
-Some interesting information about Modula-2 and the Common Gateway Interface is available at Jan Verhoevens Modula-2 pages.
+There are quite a lot of good tutorials available for learning the basics of writing CGI-scripts or programs.
+More concrete information about Modula-2 and the Common Gateway Interface is available at Jan Verhoevens Modula-2 pages.
 You may also be interested in Web Family Tree, a freeware program by Peter J. Moylan that permits you to display your family tree in a web browser.
 It is a Modula-2 program using the common gateway interface.
 The source code is available.

 If you want to have a look at the output of a simple Modula-2 CGI program wich can be written after learning from this tutorial click here.